SonaliNidhi/Zomato_Analysis_Power_BI_Dashboard_Project/README.md

 - Struggled with creating a consistent data model that integrates various data sources.

 **Improvements:**
-- Automated data transformation using ETL (Extract, Transform, Load) tools such as Talend and Apache Nifi.
+- Automated data transformation using ETL (Extract, Transform, Load) process.
 - Developed a comprehensive data model that integrates multiple data sources into a unified format.
   - Created dimension and fact tables to support analytical queries.
-  - Used SQL and Python for advanced data transformations.
+  - Used PostgreSQL for advanced data transformations.

 **Result:**
 - Streamlined data transformation process, reducing manual intervention by 25%.